Emil von Zelewski: Commander of the Protection Force

-Death in Rugaro
+Death in Lugalo

 The first significant action by Zelewski as commander was also his last.
 In July 1891 he marched with a battalion of the Schutztruppe (three companies with 13 officers, 320 Askaris, 170 porters as well as machine guns and light field guns) from the East African coast towards Heheland.

 Zelewski switched to scorched earth warfare as he knew it from fighting the coastal insurrection.
 On 30 July 1891 he noted “a fortified settlement shot at with 20 shells and 850 Maxim cartridges”, on 5 and 6 August 1891, 25 farms burned down, and on 15 and 16 August 1891 another 50 farms.

 Mkwawa and his brother Mpangie had gathered their warriors and were waiting for the Schutztruppe to ambush them.
 On 17 August 1891 Zelewski, who renounced reconnaissance patrols, marched right into the middle of Mkwawa's army; camouflaged in bush and tall grass.
 Near Rugaro he was attacked by up to 3,000 Hehe.
 Zelewski and most of his men were dead within ten minutes.
 Two German lieutenants and two NCOs managed to escape with two Effendis, 62 Askaris, 74 porters, four donkeys and some of the luggage.

 A few years later, a small pyramid with a memorial plaque for the German fallen soldiers was erected at the site of the battle.